stroiman/stroiman/README.md

 - 🤔 I’m looking for help with Go-DOM.
 Although I have a lot of web experience, having experts on the topic of how browsers work internally could help me avoid mistakes.
 - ❤️ What I love
   - Open source software
+  - Making solutions that solve real problems.
+    - No, I don't give a s*** about requirement specs
+    - I care about what the users actually needs, what problems they have that we can solve with software.
   - Finding simple solutions to complex problems
+  - Eliminating unnecessary complexity
   - TDD - I believe this is the most important skill you can learn to increase productivity.
 - 💬 Ask me about ...
   - Anything programming related